3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 .. figure:: /media/impexp_map_window_address_lookup_fig.png
    :name: impexp_map_window_address_lookup_fig
+   :align: center

   Address lookup in the map window.

 The coordinates in the map window and of the selected bounding box are always given in WGS 84 regardless of the coordinate reference system of